valhuber/ApiLogicServer/api_logic_server_cli/project_fiddle/readme.md

 &nbsp;

-Unlike SQL which defines a predictable syntax, RESTful API elments are programmer-defined -- what arguments, response formats etc.  This means you need to design the API style, a time-consuming and complex task.
+Unlike SQL which defines a predictable syntax, RESTful API elments are programmer-defined --  arguments for filtering and sorting, multi-table response formats etc.  It is **complex and time-consuimg to design** such an API.

 JSON:API addresses by defining a **standard API style**.
 This saves design time and provides predictablilty.